-The Therapeutic Wisdom of Yoga with Doug Keller
+The Therapeutic Wisdom of Yoga – A 4-Day Training with Doug Keller

-Doug Keller has been teaching workshops and trainings in the therapeutic applications of yoga for a decade, and is known not only for his effectiveness in communicating this ever-evolving approach in these trainings, but also for his extensive writing on the topic in magazines, journals and his two-volume work on ‘Yoga As Therapy‘.
+Doug Keller has been teaching workshops and trainings in the therapeutic applications of yoga for more than a decade, and is known not only for his effectiveness in communicating this ever-evolving approach in these trainings, but also for his extensive writing on the topic in magazines, journals and his two-volume work on ‘Yoga As Therapy.’

 He is also, in addition to his traveling and teaching, a Distinguished Professor at the Maryland University of Integrative Health in their Master’s Degree program in Yoga Therapy.
 This program is state-approved and accredited for granting a Master’s degree in this field, and is fully accredited by the International Association of Yoga Therapists.

 For more information please also check out Doug’s website www.doyoga.com

 Doug Keller will lead this Yoga Therapy Training from Thursday, February 13, through

 Sunday, February 16, 2020 at AIRYOGA, Fabrikstrasse 10 in 8005 Zurich.